Gruppe-H/AI_exam/README.md

 #### Our project

 - Create a chatbot, trained on review, plot and can be asked about a movie question.
-- Create a face recognition on celebs from movie posters
+- Create prediction of movie sucess
-- Maybe create a movie recommendation based on users former watches
+- Create user profiling and clustering based on past watched movies

 ### Business case